Mahoney/mahoney.github.com/_posts/2010-02-03-why-are-dynamic-languages-particularly.md

-At another level, however, it seems to me that a mature, strongly typed, static language is actually much more in tune with my understanding at least of Agile values &amp; principles.
+At another level, however, it seems to me that a mature, strongly typed, static language is actually much more in tune with my understanding at least of Agile values & principles.
 Fast feedback is a major part of the way the teams I've worked on do Agile - we release weekly so that new features are in front of the customers as soon as possible so we can evaluate whether they were a good idea or not.
 We integrate continuously and run automated regression tests to